Singapore Trip Planner

 If you wish to experience a cocktail of Asian cultures in just one city then Singapore is the place to be in.
-From towering skylines to busy harbours this city has sky rocketed its development and has left most of its Asian counterparts behind.
+From towering skylines to busy harbors this city has skyrocketed its development and has left most of its Asian counterparts behind.
 It’s like a prosperous Island in the midst of poverty.
 Singapore is populated by the Chinese, Malays, Indians, and a large group of workers and expatriates from all across the globe.
 The funny thing about Singaporean history is that it is the only country in modern history to gain independence against all odds.
 Malaysia saw the Chinese Majority population here as a threat to the Malay dominance and hence and the island became independent on 9 August 1965.
 Singapore is also a uniquely secular country with no religious group claiming to form a majority.
-It’s a city where The Chinese New Year and Diwali are celebrated with equal enthusiasm.
-Who wouldn’t want to explore this melting pot of cultures?
+It’s a city where the Chinese New Year and Diwali are celebrated with equal enthusiasm.

 There are Bus Services available from Johor Baru, Kuala Lumpur and a few other places in Malaysia